Topamax and Hair Loss

 - Illness and medication

 For hair loss in general, maintaining a healthy lifestyle will promote hair growth.
 Eating a healthy diet and getting plenty of sleep to regenerate cells and promote overall health is very important.
-Foods rich in iron, vitamin A & D are known for supporting healthy hair; spinach, bok-choy, carrots, sweet-potatoes, nuts, fish, chicken, and blueberries, to name a few, all will contribute to healthier hair.
-Taking MigreLief, drinking plenty of water, eating a healthy diet rich in vitamins and minerals while avoiding stress and other well known migraine triggers when possible, will all contribute to a migraine preventive regimen better quality of life.
+Foods rich in iron, vitamin A & D are known for supporting healthy hair; spinach, bok-choy, carrots, sweet potatoes, nuts, fish, chicken, and blueberries, to name a few, all will contribute to healthier hair.
+Staying well hydrated while avoiding stress and other well known migraine triggers is key for migraine control as well.

-Follow the links below to additional online forums discussing hair loss and Topamax.
-Visit MigreLief.com for more information or to purchase MigreLief and be sure to use the discount coupon below.
+OTHER RESOURCES – Follow the links below to additional online forums discussing hair loss and Topamax.

 www.medhelp.org/posts/Weight-Loss-Alternatives/Hair-loss-and-To… – Similar to Hair loss and Topamax – Weight Loss Alternatives – MedHelp Sep 4, 2006 … I have been prescribed Wellbutrin for depression and Topamax as a mood stabilizer.
 The combination worked very well for me and the bonus …